temporalio/documentation/docs-src/dev-guide/sdk-and-cluster-relationship.md

 The Temporal Cluster then schedules a Workflow Task by adding it to the Task Queue.
 When the Worker has capacity, it picks up this Task, and begin executing code.

-Each step of the Task, Scheduled, Started, Completed gets recorded into the Event History.
+Each step of the Task (e.g. Scheduled, Started, and Completed), gets recorded into the Event History.

 - Scheduled means that the Cluster has added a Task to the Task Queue.
 - Started means that the Worker has dequeued the Task.